Ukraine and the International Monetary Fund: Post-Maidan

 On 21–29 May, 2019, an IMF mission led by Ron van Rooden visited Kyiv to discuss recent developments and economic policies regarding the Fund.
 At the end of the visit, it concluded: "The IMF staff team has had very productive discussions with the Ukrainian authorities, including with President Zelenskyi, on the review of Ukraine’s Stand-By Arrangement with the IMF.
 The team has found that fiscal and monetary policies remain on track, and it stands ready to return to Kyiv to continue discussions after the forthcoming parliamentary elections as soon as a new government has clarified its policy intentions".

 In late September 2019, an IMF mission left Ukraine without securing a new deal.
 The 2019 Ukrainian parliamentary elections had taken place, and the Honcharuk government (led by Oleksiy Honcharuk) had been formed on 29 August.
 After the September visit, the IMF said: "Growth is held back by a weak business environment—with shortcomings in the legal framework, pervasive corruption, and large parts of the economy dominated by inefficient state-owned enterprises or by oligarchs—deterring competition and investment".
 In mid-October 2019, a Ukrainian delegation visited Washington to continue talks with the IMF about a new lending program.

 On 10 June, 2020, IMF's executive board has approved an 18-month, $5 billion standby arrangement for Ukraine.
 Ukraine immediately received about $2 billion, while the remaining amount is planned to be disbursed in phases over four reviews during an 18-month period.
 In order to qualify for the loan deal Ukraine's parliament had voted to lift a ban on the sale of farmland and approved a new banking law (which was designed to prevent Ihor Kolomoiskyi and Hennadii Boholiubov from regaining control of PrivatBank).

+In November 2025, the IMF and Ukraine reached a deal on a four-year Extended Fund Facility (EFF) worth approximately $8.2 billion.
+The deal was reached following amid attempts to reach stability in the region, and Ukraine's damaged economy as a result.

 2022 Russian invasion of Ukraine

-On 5 March, 2022, the International Monetary Fund said it anticipated to forward Ukraine's request for $1.4 billion in emergency finance to its board for approval as soon as next week.
+On 5 March, 2022, the IMF said it anticipated to forward Ukraine's request for $1.4 billion in emergency finance to its board for approval as soon as next week.

+In 2026, Ukraine was seeking a four-year $8.1 billion Extended Fund Facility loan from the IMF.